Venture X Business vs. Venture X: What’s the difference?

 The Capital One Venture X and Venture X Business cards offer signature Capital One travel benefits and typically require an excellent credit score for approval.

 Both cards are designed for those seeking travel benefits like lounge access and miles rewards.
-However, the Venture X Business card is designed for business owners, offering additional tools that target managing business expenses as well as earning flexible rewards on everyday purchases.
+However, the Venture X Business card is designed for business owners, offering tools to help manage business expenses while earning rewards on everyday purchases.

 Key similarities

-The Capital One Venture X and Venture X Business cards offer a range of benefits that cater to frequent travelers and business owners.
+The Capital One Venture X and Venture X Business cards offer a range of benefits that cater to frequent travelers and, in the case of Venture X Business, business owners.
 Here’s a quick look at some of the features the two cards share:

 • Annual fee: Both cards charge an annual fee of $395 but offer opportunities to offset the cost through travel credits, rewards and lounge access benefits that can provide value equal to or greater than the fee for frequent travelers and business spenders.